It's fantasy to think Syria's civil war can be contained; it will take a Herculean effort to reach a peaceful solution, Nader Hashemi writes

 In the early years of the Syrian revolt against Assad, ISIS didn’t exist.
 There were peaceful protesters chanting nonsectarian slogans invoking the ideals of other Arab Spring revolutions.

 But as a direct consequence of Assad’s merciless brutality, this nonviolent revolt gradually became militarized, and then radicalized, as regional actors intervened to settle old scores.
 In this context, ISIS emerged.
 The terror group benefited from the political vacuum that Assad’s war crimes had created and from the political apathy of the international community.

 These policies had consequences: ISIS became a magnet for global jihadi recruitment.
 Tens of thousands travelled to Syria from around the world to join ISIS.
 We now know that the Paris and Brussels attacks in 2015 and 2016 were planned and organized from ISIS-controlled areas in eastern Syria.
 Dozens of other attacks in major urban centers were inspired by ISIS during the same period.

 The conflict in Syria also has produced the greatest mass displacement of people since WWII.
-Nearly half of Syria's 23 million people have fled
+Nearly half of Syria’s 23 million people have fled their homes.